DigiLive/jQuery-Merge-for-php-diff/readme.md

 Special Thanks
 --------------

-To Chris Boulton for PHP-DIFF and mentioning this project in it's readme.
+- To Chris Boulton for PHP-DIFF and mentioning this project in its readme.
-To Robert and Martin from jimdo.com for reviewing this plugin and giving me some verry useful hints.
+- To Robert and Martin from jimdo.com for reviewing this plugin and giving me some very useful hints.
+- To [Hannes Diercks](https://github.com/Xiphe/) for creating this library in the first place.

 Changelog